 Competing Interests

 A competing interest exists when professional judgment concerning a primary interest (such as patients’ welfare or the validity of research) may be influenced by a secondary interest (such as financial gain - employment, Consultancy, stock ownership or options, honoraria, patents, and paid expert- testimony or personal relationship).
-There is nothing unethical about a competing interest but it should be acknowledged and clearly stated.
-All authors must declare all competing interests in their covering letter and in “Competing Interests” section at the end of the manuscript file (before the references).
+There is nothing unethical about a competing interest, but it should be acknowledged and clearly stated.
+All authors must declare all competing interests in their "cover letter" and the “Competing Interests” section at the end of the manuscript file (before the references).
 Authors with no competing interests to declare should obviously state that.

 ======================================================================